liferay/liferay-docs/develop/tutorials/articles/maven/creating-layout-templates-maven.markdown

 She's going to cook just like the original Lenore if you don't do something!
 But it's so hard to get out of this tiny chair.
 Someone save Lenore II!

-"Tell this soul with sorrow laden if, within the distant Aidenn, It shall clasp a sainted kitten whom the angels named Lenore II--"
+In the words of Edgar Allen Poe (adapted from The Raven): "Tell this soul with sorrow laden if, within the distant Aidenn, It shall clasp a sainted kitten whom the angels named Lenore II--"

 In memory of the late, now crispy Lenore II, it's time to create a layout template plugin with Maven.

 ## Creating a Layout Template Plugin